Body discovered in Rotorua mountain bike park

 A body has been discovered in a mountain bike park this morning.

-A police communications spokeswoman told the Rotorua Daily Post that someone had been discovered "deceased" near Nursery Rd in the mountain bike park at Waipa off one of the trails.
+A police communications spokeswoman told the Rotorua Daily Post that someone had been discovered "deceased" near Nursery Rd in the mountain bike park off one of the trails.

 She said police received a call about 10am today alerting them to the body.